Tarrasch/arashrouhani.com/software.md

 Most of my software can be found on my [github account](https://github.com/Tarrasch/).
-I have almost hundreds of minor contributions to various projects.
+I have hundreds of minor contributions to various projects.
 This is because if something isn't working in the software I use, I fix it and contribute back to the community as a thanks for developing the software in the first place.
 For example, I've